 COURSE TITLE HRS

-CORE Introduction course and one each in humanities, social science, and natural science
+CORE CORE Introduction course and one each in humanities, social science, and natural science

 MLSC 500 Introduction to Graduate Liberal Studies 3

 MLSC 3

 MLSC 3

 MLSC 3

-ELECTIVES All core courses must be complete before enrolling in Electives
+ELECTIVES ELECTIVES All core courses must be completed before enrolling in Electives

 MLSC 3

 CAPSTONE The Capstone Seminar may be taken once 24 hours are complete.
-All elective courses and Capstone Seminar must be complete before enrolling in the Capstone course.
+All elective courses and Capstone Seminar must be completed before enrolling in the Capstone course.

 MLSC 699 Capstone Seminar 1

 MLSC 700 Capstone I (optional) -

 MLSC 701 Capstone II 3

 TOTAL HOURS: 34

 - All students must take MLSC 500 in their first semester of study. - The core requirements are designed to acquaint first-year students with contrasting perspectives and methodological approaches that define academic inquiry in the three broad fields of humanities, social sciences, and natural science.
-Core courses must be completed before courses that satisfy the electives can be taken. - MLS students must maintain a 3.0 (B) grade point average (GPA) for all courses counted toward the degree. - MLS students must maintain continuous enrollment in the program and are expected to successfully complete at least two courses an academic year and be enrolled in at least two semesters of the academic year unless granted an official leave of absence. - Part-time students may take up to seven years to complete the degree and full-time students may take up to five years to complete the degree.
+Core courses must be completed before courses that satisfy the electives can be taken. - All MLS courses must be completed with a B- or better to count toward the degree, and students must maintain a 3.0 (B) grade point average (GPA). - MLS students must maintain continuous enrollment in the program and are expected to successfully complete at least two courses an academic year and be enrolled in at least two semesters of the academic year unless granted an official leave of absence. - Part-time students may take up to seven years to complete the degree and full-time students may take up to five years to complete the degree.